 Developing Building Wellness

 As a nutritional and environmental health practitioner I’ve now heard too many people say that their symptoms improve or disappear when they’re away from their home or workplace for there not to be something in the impact a building can have on our health.
 Given on average we spend 90% of our time indoors (The National Human Activity Pattern Survey), what happens inside buildings and how it impacts our health is critical.
 It’s not just about the physical environment, but also our behaviours in homes and workplaces including what we eat, how food is prepared and stored, products and furnishings we choose to bring into the building, and ease of access to green spaces and natural environments.

-I’ve developed a unique framework for working with people by combining the two areas of Building Biology and Nutrition to create holistically healthy homes and workplaces in the simplest ways possible, I call it Building Wellness.
-This holistic approach to health can have a powerful impact, even with just a few simple changes.
-Going into peoples homes and workplaces allows me to have a close look at signs of indoor hazards..
-As a qualified nutritionist I understand human physiology and biochemistry, and I’m able to connect a persons health history and genetics with potential health hazards in a building.
+I’ve developed a unique framework for working with people by combining the two areas of Building Biology and Nutrition to create holistically healthy homes and workplaces, I call it Building Wellness.
+This approach to health can have a powerful impact, even with just a few simple changes.
+Going into peoples homes and workplaces allows me to identify signs of indoor hazards.
+As a qualified nutritionist I understand human physiology and biochemistry, and I’m able to connect a persons current and historical health with potential health hazards in a building that could be causing their problems.
 I observe how people behave in these environments and use specialised equipment to measure things like air quality.
-There are three pillars that cover all elements of Building Wellness in creating whole life health:
+There are three pillars that cover all elements of Building Wellness in creating whole life health.